JoeyDelp/JoSIM/docs/index.md

 sudo make install
 ```

+This option will install *josim-cli* and *libjosim*, as well as the header files needed to use it, in the relevant installation directories detected by the CMake *GNUInstallDirs* macro.

 #### Apple macOS

 Apple macOS is very similar to most Unix systems and therefore follows mostly the same procedure.
 The user would clone the repository and install CMake and Git.
 These requirements can be installed using either Homebrew, Macports or compiled from source using the standard macOS compilers (installed through Xcode).